thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

+We've now been working on our rewrite of Nix, [Tvix][], for a little more than two years.

-It's already been way too long since the last update here.
-It doesn't mean nothing has moved forward since, in fact a lot of things happened, but while there's been a talk about Tvix at [NixCon 2023][nixcon2023], as well as a [Nix Developer Dialogue Interview][nix-dev-dialogues-tvix], we never found the time to write something down - time to change that :-)
+Our last written update was in September 2023, and although we did publish a couple of things in the meantime (flokli's talk on Tvix at [NixCon 2023][nixcon2023], our interview at the [Nix Developer Dialogues][nix-dev-dialogues-tvix], or tazjin's [talk on tvix-eval][tvix-eval-ru] (in Russian)), we never found the time to write something down.

+In the meantime a lot of stuff has happened though, so it's time to change that :-)

+Note: This blog post is intended for a technical audience that is already intimately familiar with Nix, and knows what things like derivations or store paths are.
+If you're new to Nix, this will not make a lot of sense to you!

 ## Evaluation regression testing

-Most of the Evaluator work has been driven by evaluating nixpkgs, and ensuring we "evaluate it the same", which ultimately means we produce the same builds and end up with the same store paths.
+Most of the evaluator work has been driven by evaluating `nixpkgs`, and ensuring that we produce the same derivations, and that their results end up in the same store paths.

+Builds are not hooked up all the way to the evaluator yet, but for Nix code without IFD (such as `nixpkgs`!) we can verify this property without building.
-We don't build things yet, but at least for nixpkgs (which doesn't do any IFD), it's possible to just peek at the `outPath` (and `drvPath`) of a package, and compare the calculated store path(s) with what Nix produces to determine if they use the same build recipe (for the package as well as all of its dependencies) [^1].
+An evaluated Nix derivation's `outPath` (and `drvPath`) can be compared with what C++ Nix produces for the same code, to determine whether we evaluated the package (and all of its dependencies!) correctly [^1].

-We added some "integration tests" to our CI ensuring we keep getting the same output and drv paths as Nix, and already have quite complicated expressions in there and passing, like firefox, which exercises some of the more hairy bits in nixpkgs (like cross-compilation infrastructure for WASM).
+We added integration tests in CI that ensure that the paths we calculate match C++ Nix, and are successfully evaluating fairly complicated expressions in them.
+For example, we test against the Firefox derivation, which exercises some of the more hairy bits in `nixpkgs` (like WASM cross-compilation infrastructure).
 Yay!

-Even though we're not getting into very fine-grained optimization until we're sure Tvix evaluates nixpkgs in a compatible fashion, we still want to have an idea about evaluation performance, and how it changes over time.
+Although we're avoiding fine-grained optimization until we're sure Tvix evaluates all of `nixpkgs` correctly, we still want to have an idea about evaluation performance and how our work affects it over time.

-To do this, we extended our benchmarks and wired them into [Windtunnel][windtunnel], which now regularly runs benchmarks and provides graphs of how the benchmark results change over time, from commit to commit.
+For this we extended our benchmark suite and integrated it with [Windtunnel][windtunnel], which now regularly runs benchmarks and provides a view into how the timings change from commit to commit.

-In the future, we plan to extend this to also run this as a part of code review, before changes are applied to our main branch.
-This will make it easier to see changes in performance right in the web interface, without having to do a manual benchmark locally before and after the change.
+In the future, we plan to run this as a part of code review, before changes are applied to our canonical branch, to provide this as an additional signal to authors and reviewers without having to run the benchmarks manually.

-## `builtins.derivation[Strict]`, ATerms and output path calculation
+## ATerms, output path calculation, and `builtins.derivation`

+We've implemented all of these features, which comprise the components needed to construct derivations in the Nix language, and to allow us to perform the path comparisons we mentioned before.

-These two are obviously needed to compare any derivation.
-As an interesting side note, in Nixcpp, the former is defined by a piece of [bundled-in-Nix `.nix` code][nixcpp-builtins-derivation], that massages some parameters around and then calls the "native" `derivationStrict` - so implementing them required having the necessary tooling in Tvix to have builtins defined in `.nix` source code).
+As an interesting side note, in C++ Nix `builtins.derivation` is not actually a builtin!
+It is a piece of [bundled Nix code][nixcpp-builtins-derivation], that massages some parameters and then calls the *actual* builtin:
+`derivationStrict`.
+We've decided to keep this setup, and implemented support in in Tvix to have builtins defined in `.nix` source code.

-`builtins.derivation[Strict]` returns an attribute set with the previously mentioned `outPath` and `drvPath` paths.
-Implementing that correctly required implementing output path calculation the same way as Nix does (bit-by-bit).
+These builtins return attribute sets with the previously mentioned `outPath` and `drvPath` fields.
+Implementing them correctly meant that we needed to implement output path calculation *exactly* the same way as Nix does (bit-by-bit).

-Very little of how the output path calculation works is documented anywhere in Nixlang.
+Very little of how this output path calculation works is documented anywhere in C++ Nix.
 It uses a subset of [ATerm][aterm] internally, produces "fingerprints" containing hashes of these ATerms, which are then hashed again.
-The intermediate hashes are not printed out anywhere (except if you [patch nix] [nixcpp-patch-hashes] to do so).
+The intermediate hashes are not printed out anywhere (except if you [patch Nix][nixcpp-patch-hashes] to do so).

-We already did parts of this correctly while starting this work on [go-nix][go-nix-outpath] some while ago, but found some more edge cases and ultimately came up with a nicer interface than there.
+We already did parts of this correctly while starting this work on [go-nix][go-nix-outpath] some while ago, but found some more edge cases and ultimately came up with a nicer interface for Tvix.

 All the Derivation internal data model, ATerm serialization and output path calculation have been sliced out into a more general-purpose